-TABLE A: USED OIL CONSTITUENTS AND PROPERTIES

-(Prior to Blending)
+TABLE A: USED OIL CONSTITUENTS AND PROPERTIES (Prior to Blending)

 Constituent/Property Allowable 1

 Arsenic 5 ppm maximum

 Cadmium 2 ppm maximum

 Chromium 10 ppm maximum

 Lead 100 ppm maximum

 Flash Point Must be 100 degrees F or more

 Total Halogens 1000 ppm maximum

 Polychlorinated Biphenyls (PCBs) < 2 ppm maximum

 Net Heat of Combustion 8000 BTU/lb minimum

-1 Note: units of parts per million (water free basis. ppm) are by weight on a
+$^{1}\mathrm{Note:}$ units of parts per million (ppm) are by weight on a water free basis.

-- (ii) The seller or user performs all sampling and analysis required - (iii) The combustion efficiency of the equipment is demonstrated to the Air Pollution Control Officer to be at least 99 percent while burning used oil; - (iv) The emissions of visible air contaminants from the equipment comply with Section 5-211(2) of these regulations; - (v) All fuel burning equipment must vent to the outside atmosphere in a manner as not to significantly impede the upward dispersion of the exhaust as determined by the Air Pollution Control Officer; and - (vi) The seller and user manages $used\ oil$ in accordance with the applicable requirements of Subchapter 8 of the Vermont Hazardous Waste Management Regulations. - (c) Sampling, analysis, monitoring and records under this section;
+- (ii) The seller or user performs all sampling and analysis required under this section; - (iii) The combustion efficiency of the equipment is demonstrated to the Air Pollution Control Officer to be at least 99 percent while burning used oil;

+- (iv) The emissions of visible air contaminants from the equipment comply with Section 5-211(2) of these regulations; - (v) All fuel burning equipment must vent to the outside atmosphere in a manner as not to significantly impede the upward dispersion of the exhaust as determined by the Air Pollution Control Officer; and - (vi) The seller and user manages used oil in accordance with the applicable requirements of Subchapter 8 of the Vermont Hazardous Waste Management Regulations. - (c) Sampling, analysis, monitoring and records